Farm diversification decision-making

 Step 1: Compatibility

-It is easiest to act upon an idea that is highly compatible with what is already being done.
+It is easier to act upon an idea that is highly compatible with what is already being done.
 It is harder to diversify into a completely new opportunity.

 It is important to clarify the purpose of buying a farm before plunging into any enterprise.
 For example, if you don't live on the property or cannot be there every day, then you are not well placed to graze animals or grow crops that need constant care.